LiliaNaumeiko/SecSoftEng/README.md

 # SecSoftEng
-It is a result of studying in UCD.
+It will be a result of studying in UCD.